How to Feed my Hard Keeper?

 What Is a Hard Keeper?

 A “hard keeper,” also called a poor doer or unthrifty horse, is one that has difficulty maintaining body condition even with what seems like adequate feed.
-This can be due to a faster metabolism, intense workload, stress, medical conditions, or breed tendencies—particularly in Thoroughbreds, Standardbreds, and senior horses.
+This can be due to a faster metabolism, stress, medical conditions, or breed tendencies—particularly in Thoroughbreds, Standardbreds, and senior horses.

 You can identify a hard keeper using the Henneke Body Condition Score (BCS), a 1–9 scale: